ScienceComputing/Python_Programming/Utilities/OOP.md

 ```

 ## Class
-It is a blueprint for objects, outlining possible attributs and methods
+It is an abstract template for objects, describing possible attributs and methods
 In python, everything has a class
 ```
 # Find the class of an object